hpe-dev-incubator/hpe-dev-portal/content/blog/why-is-redfish®-different-from-other-rest-apis-part-2.md

 ## Additional components integration

-Additional components such as network cards and storage controllers are integrated in the  Redfish data model transparently to Redfish clients.
+Additional components, such as network cards and storage controllers, are integrated in the  Redfish data model transparently to Redfish clients.
 The retrieval of their state, their configuration and their firmware update is done in a similar manner to the other components of the server.
 This is possible with the implementation in the BMC and in these components of the Platform Level Data Model (<a href="https://www.dmtf.org/sites/default/files/standards/documents/DSP0240_1.0.0.pdf" target="_blank">PLDM</a>) protocol.

 PLDM, published by the DMTF, standardizes messages between the BMC and server components.
-Thus, add-on cards manufacturers and generic BMCs providers like <a href="https://www.openbmc.org/" target="_blank">OpenBMC</a>, no longer have to implement proprietary protocols to communicate with the different subsystems.
+Thus, add-on card manufacturers and generic BMCs providers like <a href="https://www.openbmc.org/" target="_blank">OpenBMC</a>, no longer have to implement proprietary protocols to communicate with the different subsystems.

 Figure 9 explains the communication between a Redfish client and an add-on card.
 HTTPS requests sent by the client are transformed by the BMC into PLDM messages.
 These messages are transported by the Management Component Transport Protocol (<a href="https://www.dmtf.org/documents/pmci/mctp-base-specification-121"  target="_blank">MCTP</a>) to the component that will respond via the same communication channel.
 When the dialogue between the BMC and the component is finished, the BMC aggregates the received PLDM messages and responds to the client via HTTPS/JSON.